MyEventus/HelpMe/About.md

 ---

 About Page:
-Intended to be simple.
+- Intended to be simple.
-Retoric free.
+- Retoric free.
-Public access (read)
+- Public access (read) via GitHub.
-Public access (write/)
+- Public access (write/edit/update) via Pull requests on GitHub
+	- Please contribute.
+	- To assist other having to re-lean